A Full 12 Months of Global Travel

 If anywhere, Montreal, maybe.
 We loved Montreal in summer.
 And we loved Toronto in winter.
 And although I could quickly settle in Eastern Europe, South-East Asia or other cheaper places, Montreal is much better regarding resources for startups.
 We’ll see; no decisions made yet.
 But we may spend a year or so in Montreal sometime soon.

 We would be a little more structured in our work vs. travels.
 I would work like a lunatic most of the time, then take regular time off, say once every three months, for an insane adventure.
 I get renewed spurts of creativity and drive when I challenge myself and doing something completely nuts.

 I love the trips that The Adventurists do and think I’ll gear my travels more towards that style of exploration.
 As for Lauren, she’s currently in Mongolia on one of the toughest expeditions of her life.
 I know she’ll come back with so much drive and energy that she’ll be bouncing off walls.

 What did we do right?

 Travel lightly.
-We travel with 32 litre packs.
+We travel with 32-liter packs.
 Most people think we’re nuts.
 But we have everything we need, including the gear to build a business.
-I’ve thought about even downsizing, but realised I need the space for warm clothes when we head to colder places.
+I’ve thought about even downsizing but realized I need the space for warm clothes when we head to colder places.

 Can this continue forever?